BawdyAnarchist/quBSD/Future_Development.md

+Finish pwd changes
+  - quBSD.sh and any other scripts that create a user, should be modified.
+No more pw user creation.
+It's all config files now
+  - Make a commensurate VM implementation too

+Change /rw to /overlay.
+Get rid of the qubesisms.
+Not just do be different, but coz they genuinely didnt use the most ideal terminology

 VM PLAN: only remaining aspect is Linux and qb-create
  - Linux/ubuntu
     -- they actually have an overlayfs where you just add directories and it auto-tracks changes